Ben Brading 3 min read

 Is there a duty of care the same for domestic and commercial waste?

-The duty of care regulations extends to businesses’ handling household, commercial, and industrial waste.
-For instance, a boatyard that manages household waste produced by moored boats must still adhere to all obligations under the duty of care regulations.
+For businesses, the duty of care extends to properly handling, storing, and disposing of all waste types, including household, commercial, and industrial waste.
+For example, a boatyard managing household waste from moored boats must still comply with all duty of care regulations.

 How does commercial waste differ from industrial waste?